 What contaminants can be present in well water?

-Naturally occurring contaminants and contaminants introduced by people can be present in well water.
+Naturally occurring contaminants, like arsenic and radon, and contaminants introduced by people can be present in well water.

 Contaminants introduced by people result from land use, stormwater overflow, and other events happening near your well.
 These may include:

-Contaminants vary by location and all wells, despite a neighbor's lack of contaminants or varying well depth, should be routinely monitored to ensure your and your family's good health.
+Contaminants vary by location.
+All wells, despite a neighbor's lack of contaminants or varying well depth, should be routinely monitored to ensure your and your family's good health.

 Can these contaminants make me and others sick?